ImagineSocialGit/engage-core/docs/module-boundaries.md

     TaskSpecificContactLookupController
     WebinarSpecificContactPicker

+Core owns import batch records and import batch CRM visibility.

+Core may expose module-owned actions on Core pages when the owning module is enabled.
+For example, the import batch detail page may show a Messaging-owned permission invitation action when Messaging is enabled.
+Core must not directly import Messaging actions, services, models, or scheduled-message internals to support that UI.

 Core owns the generic contact filter resolver used by modules for stable Contact-owned filter facts.

 That resolver should understand stable Core-owned contact facts such as contact IDs, tags, imported/source fields, statuses, and generic timestamps.